 Just as strengthening your core muscles increases your balance, strong core instruction helps you clearly see which students are struggling so that you don’t spend more time on intervention than you do on core instruction.
 If core instruction isn’t solid, you’re going to see a lot of gaps in student data.
 These gaps could be misconstrued as learning deficits for students when they are really gaps in curriculum & instruction.
 Deficits for students = a plan for intervention to fill those gaps.
 If core instruction is strong, you can trust that you truly need to do something different for those students who are struggling.

 Strengthening your core muscles prevents aches, pains, and unnecessary injuries in other areas.
 In the same way, good first teaching for all ensures that you can trust that students are getting the same quality instruction across all classrooms in your building.
 You avoid having to place students strategically in certain classes to avoid exposing them to poor teaching.
 Team collaboration and a schedule that values their common planning is key to making this happen.
-When teachers are able to plan core instruction as a group around the same set of standards and instructional expectations, effective practice spreads and all teachers are better equipped (see this blog on the power of effective PLCs).
+When teachers are able to plan core instruction as a group around the same set of standards and instructional expectations, effective practice spreads and all teachers are better equipped.

 Better long term outcomes